 Electrical outlet caps are the cheapest way to keep your child from the dangers of electrical shock.
 Bear in mind that a child’s inquisitiveness can muster the courage into sticking its finger.
 With the help of these plastic electrical caps, you will be able to minimise the risk of a child getting electrocuted.

 4. Do not forget to unplug your appliances

 Always make it a habit to unplug and turn off your appliances at home before going to bed at night.
 Children often wake up earlier than most adults.
 Just for when your child decides to play while you’re asleep, you’re able to minimise the risk by unplugging your appliances.

 5. Replace your faulty appliances

-If your appliances feel hot to the touch, call a reliable professional electrician for proper assessment.
-It’s likely possible that your child can get their hands into one of these faulty appliances and may injure itself in the process.
+If your appliances feel hot to the touch, call a reliable professional electrician for a proper assessment.
+It’s likely possible that your child can get their hands into one of these faulty appliances and may injure themselves in the process.